The GSC family of minimum information standards (checklists) are collectively referred to as MIxS (Minimum Information about any (x) Sequence).

 We have defined a set of core descriptors for genomes, metagenomes and the samples thereof.
 The intention is to enable the capture of an extended level of metadata to that already captured by the INSDC archives.

 In addition to the sequence related metadata that forms the core of the checklists, we also provide environmental package “extensions” of recomended terms that aim to standardize sets of measurements and observations describing particular sampling events and habitats.
-These extensions are applicable across any and all of MIxS checklists.
+These extensions are applicable across any and/or all of MIxS checklists.

 You can find all previous versions of the checklists in our mixs-legacy GitHub repository.